yav40/Roo-Code/README.md

 Thanks to the new [shell integration updates in VSCode v1.93](https://code.visualstudio.com/updates/v1_93#_terminal-shell-integration-api), Cline can execute commands directly in your terminal and receive the output.
 This allows him to perform a wide range of tasks, from installing packages and running build scripts to deploying applications, managing databases, and executing tests, all while adapting to your dev environment & toolchain to get the job done right.

 For long running processes like dev servers, use the "Proceed While Running" button to let Cline continue in the task while the command runs in the background.
-As Cline works he’ll be notified of any new terminal output along the way, letting him react to issues that may come up, such as compile-time errors when editing files.
+As Cline works he'll be notified of any new terminal output along the way, letting him react to issues that may come up, such as compile-time errors when editing files.

 <!-- Transparent pixel to create line break after floating image -->